SignPath/website/documentation/users.md

 Note that all information is accessible to all users within an organization.

+### Notifications

+SignPath will inform you and your team about signing requests.
+Every user can select the notification level for each signing policy separately.
+The following options are available:

+* *All*: You receive all notifications for the signing request
+* *Default:* See below
+* *None*: You don't receive any notifications

+#### Default notifications

+By default, only users who participate in the signing request as either a submitter or an approver will receive notifications.

+* *Approvers* are informed when a signing request needs to be approved, when the number of required approvals has been reached or when the signing request has been denied.
+The person who performed the final approval is also notified when the signing request has completed or failed or when it is retried.
+* *Submitters* receive notifications for all status changes of the signing request.

 ## CI users

 CI user accounts are used to integrate SignPath into your build automation.
 They use API tokens instead of usernames and passwords.
 We recommend that you store these API tokens in your CI system's build settings as secret values.